Published: 26, Jan 2026

 o Rest of Europe

-• Asia Pacific (Fastest-Growing Regional Market)
+• Asia Pacific (Largest and Fastest-Growing Regional Market)

 o China (Largest Country Market)